 Did you know you can land your Dinghy at Lopez Village?

-Right along the bank in the center of the Village (by the fudge shop) is a short stretch of public beach.
 The property on each side of this beach is private, but the stairs are public There are two little access places that I will locate in a minute.
-What this means is that you may anchor your boat and then come ashore by dinghy right in Lopez Village and you wont have to walk from one of the resorts almost a mile away in Fisherman Bay.
+What this means is that you may anchor your boat and then come ashore by dinghy right in Lopez Village.
+You wont have to walk from one of the resorts almost a mile away in Fisherman Bay.

 Lopez Village public access stairway